rolfeschmidt/muCSense/README.txt

-The SensorLib library allows simple access to the ADXL345, HMC5843, and ITG3200 sensors in Arduiono projects.
+muCSense is a sensor access library for microcontrollers.
+It allows simple access to the ADXL345, HMC5843, and ITG3200 sensors in Arduiono projects.

 To use this library in an Arduino sketch, do the following.